-The Santa Fe Business Incubator is grateful for its many partners.
-SFBI has long-standing collaborative relationships with over 50 economic development organizations and business support programs in the community and beyond, to connect clients to those business resources.
+The Santa Fe Business Incubator is grateful for its many partners and the long-standing collaborative relationships with more than 50 economic development organizations and business support programs in the community and beyond, to connect clients to the vital business resources.

 North Central New Mexico Economic Development District (NCNMEDD) is an association of local units of government and other organizations created to encourage and allow regional cooperation on a multitude of issues.